Anna Haava: Writings

 Anna Haava was an active poet her entire adult life, from the age of 22 well into old age.
 She published her first poem in the newspaper Postimees after the notable Estonian poet Lydia Koidula died in the summer of 1886.
 Her tribute was titled To Koidula and was signed by "An Estonian Girl".
 This work would become only the first of many Haava poems to appear in print.

 Haava's first three collections, Luuletused I (Poems I) (1888), II (1890) and III (1897) contain romantic sentimental songs, the main theme of which is love.
 On publication, Haava's youthful poems got a warm public reception with all three volumes reprinted several times.

 Haava published stories in journals, made a collection of aphorisms, Peotäis tõtt (A Handful of Truth, 1900).
-She also wrote prose describing her childhood home in the book titled, Väikesed pildid Eestist (Little Pictures of Estonia, 1911).
+She also wrote prose describing her childhood home in the book titled Väikesed pildid Eestist (Little Pictures of Estonia, 1911).

 Beginning in 1906, she began releasing collections of works exhibiting a less joyful tone, starting with Lained (Waves).
 Haava wrote to condemn injustice, violence and ethnic discrimination, and her criticism only deepened in some poetry collections, Ristlained (Crosswaves, 1910) and Meie päevist (From Our Days, 1920).
-Haava's poetry became even more personal in the collections Põhjamaa lapsed (Children of the Nordic countries, 1913), Siiski on elu ilus (Still, Life is Beautiful), and Laulan oma eesti laulu (I Sing My Estonian Song, 1935).
+Haava's poetry became even more personal in the collections Põhjamaa lapsed (Children of the Nordic Countries, 1913), Siiski on elu ilus (Still, Life is Beautiful), and Laulan oma eesti laulu (I Sing My Estonian Song, 1935).
 Her last original collection of poems appeared in 1954.

 Haava was one of the founding members of the Estonian Writers' Union in 1922.

-In 2006, the long-unpublished manuscript Mälestusi Laanekivi Manni lapsepõlvest (Memories of Laanekivi Mann's Childhood) appeared, and in 2008 a book of her collected poetry, Luule (Poems), contained up to 700 poems.
+In 2006, the long-unpublished manuscript Mälestusi Laanekivi Manni lapsepõlvest (Memories of Laanekivi Mann's Childhood) appeared, followed in 2008 by Luule (Poems), a comprehensive volume containing some 700 of her poems.